 More generally, to analyze how are the various factors in this experiment, including rater, semester, sex, repeated and rubric related to the ratings.
 First, we will try to add fixed effects to the seven rubric-specific models using just the data from the 13 common artifacts that all three raters saw.
-The models for all 7 rubrics can be written in the format of model 1.
+Using backward elimination variable selection (Appendix 3, pg.
+18), we were able to find out that for all 7 models for all 7 rubrics, which can be written in the format of model 1.

-$$Rating = (1|Artifact) \tag{1}$$
+$$Rating \sim (1|Artifact) \tag{1}$$

-Each rubric's rating on each Artifact differs from what we would expect by a small random effect that depends on the Artifact, and it looks like we don't need to add any fixed effects or interactions to the models for each rubric, using only the data reduced to the 13 common rubrics.
+Each rubric's rating on each Artifact differs from what we would expect by a small random effect that depends on the Artifact.
+None of the fixed effect variables were retained, and there was no need to check for any interaction terms or additional random effects.

-Then, we will try to add fixed effects to the seven rubric-specific models using all the data.
-There are some differences among the models: For 'InitEDA', 'RsrchQ' and 'TxtOrg', the models are just the simple random-intercept models, However, for the other four, the models are a little more complex.
-So, for these four models, we examined each of these 4 models to see if the fixed effects make sense to us, and if there are any interactions or additional random effects to consider.
-The table 6 below is the result we got.
+Similarly, we repeated the variable selection on the 7 rubric-specific models for the full data set.
+There are some differences among the models: For InitEDA, RsrchQ and TxtOrg, the models are just the simple random-intercept models, However, for the other four, the models are a little more complex.
+So, for these four models, we examined each of these 4 models to see if the fixed effects make sense to us, and if there are any interactions or additional random effects to consider using ANOVA t-tests (Appendix 3, pg.
+18).
+The table 7 below is the result we got, and the results can be interpreted as follow.

-Considering the same rater in the same semester (ex.
-Semester Spring 19), the rating for rubric 'SelMeth' is distinguishable in different artifacts.
-For the same artifact in the same semester, rater 1 and rater 2 tend to give the similar rating for rubric 'SelMeth', while rater 3 gives the rating that is 0.19337 lower than rater 2, and 0.21721 than rater 1.
-For the same artifact rated by the same rater, the rating for rubric 'SelMeth' in Semester Spring 19 is 0.35860 lower than that in Semester Fall 19.
+• SelMeth: Considering the same rater in the same semester (ex.
+Semester Spring 19), the rating for rubric SelMeth is distinguishable in different artifacts.
+For the same artifact in the same semester, rater 3 gives the rating that is 0.19337 lower than rater 2, and 0.217 than rater 1.
+For the same artifact rated by the same rater, the rating for rubric 'SelMeth' in Semester Spring 19 is 0.359 lower than that in Semester Fall 19.

-Next, for rubric 'CritDes', 'InterpRes' and 'VisOrg', considering the same rater, the rating for rubric is distinguishable in different artifacts.
-For the same artifact, rater 2 tend to give the highest rating for rubric 'CritDes', and rater 2 gives the rating that is 0.4266 higher than rater 1, and 0.2221 higher than rater 3.
-For the same artifact, rater 2 tend to give the highest rating for rubric 'InterpRes', and rater 1 gives the rating that is 0.11847 higher than rater 2, and 0.56503 higher than rater 3.
-For the same artifact, rater 2 tend to give the highest rating for rubric 'VisOrg', and rater 2 gives the rating that is 0.27097 higher than rater 1, and 0.36536 higher than rater 3.

-And for rubric 'TxtOrg', 'RsrchQ' and 'InitEDA', the rating for rubric is distinguishable in different artifacts.
+- CritDes: Considering the same rater, the rating for rubric is distinguishable in different artifacts, and for the same artifact, rater 2 gives the rating that is 0.427 higher than rater 1, and 0.222 higher than rater 3 for rubric CritDes. - InterpRes: Considering the same rater, the rating for rubric is distinguishable in different artifacts, and for the same artifact, and rater 1 gives the rating that is 0.118 higher than rater 2, and 0.565 higher than rater 3 for rubric InterpRes. - VisOrg: Considering the same rater, the rating for rubric is distinguishable in different artifacts, and for the same artifact, rater 2 gives the rating that is 0.271 higher than rater 1, and 0.365 higher than rater 3. - TxtOrg: The rating for rubric is distinguishable in different artifacts. - RsrchQ: The rating for rubric is distinguishable in different artifacts. - InitEDA: The rating for rubric is distinguishable in different artifacts.